thessaly/gantt/README.md

 ## Output

 See walkthrough [here](https://thessaly.github.io/gantt), but take in consideration this is not an interactive notebook, it's just the html output.
-You can download and open `Gantt.Rmd` in RStudio for an interactive version.
+You can find `Gantt.Rmd` in the docs folder, download it and open it in RStudio for an interactive version.

 ![](docs/plot.png)